Yetundeazeez/HR-ATTRITION-PROJECT/README.md

 ---

 ## Tools Used for Analysis
-The dataset used can be downloaded
+The tool used for this project analysis is Power BI and it can be found [here](https://powerbi.microsoft.com/en-us/downloads/)

 ---